Frequently Asked Questions

 What is the class schedule like?

-- Fall Semester: morning and afternoon classes, clinical 96 hours
+- Fall Semester: M-Th morning and afternoon classes, including 80 hour level 1 fieldwork

-- Spring Semester: afternoon to early evening during the 1st half of semester, 8 week courses; clinical 320 hours beginning after spring break, M-F for 8 weeks
+- Spring Semester: M-Th afternoon during the first half of semester, 8 week courses; clinical 320 hours beginning after spring break, M-F for 8 weeks

-- Summer Semester: clinical 320 hours and an on-line course
+- Summer Semester: M-F clinical 320 hours and an online course

 Class schedules may change without notice because of our reliance on adjunct faculty and clinicians with expertise in specific patient care areas.